viamrobotics/docs/docs/ml/upload-model.md

 Select **Private** to only publish the model for internal use within this {{< glossary_tooltip term_id="organization" text="organization" >}}.
 Select **Next steps** to continue.

-{{<imgproc src="/ml/upload-model.png" resize="600x" alt="Upload model menu on the DATA tab of the Viam app.">}}
+{{<imgproc src="/ml/upload-model.png" resize="900x" alt="Upload model menu on the DATA tab of the Viam app." style="max-width: 600px">}}

-1. Specify a name for the model.
+1. Select the **Model framework** or the type of model.
-2. Specify the **Model type**.
-3. Add a `.tflite` model file.
+   TensorFlow Lite, TensorFlow, PyTorch, and ONNX model frameworks are currently supported.
+2. Upload the files required for your model framework:
-4. (Optional) Add a `.txt` label file.
-   This should include the label names as you provided them in training, with one name per line.
+   - For a TensorFlow Lite or ONNX model framework, upload a `.txt` label file containing the label names you provided in training, with one name per line.
+   - For a TensorFlow model framework, upload the model in the [SavedModel format](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md#the-savedmodel-format).
+3. Specify a name for the model.
+4. Specify the **Task type**.
 5. Add a short description.
    This will help other users to understand how to use your model.